CosmicFinisher/CosmicLexicon.Foundation/docs/test_plan/text_module_granular_test_plan.md

 ## 6. Conclusion

-This detailed granular test plan for the `OpenEchoSystem.Core.xText` module, focusing on the `src/text/src/xString/` directory, has been meticulously crafted to ensure comprehensive test coverage and adherence to robust testing principles.
+This detailed granular test plan for the `ConsmicLexicon.Foundation.xText` module, focusing on the `src/text/src/xString/` directory, has been meticulously crafted to ensure comprehensive test coverage and adherence to robust testing principles.
 By explicitly adopting London School TDD, we will verify the observable behaviors of units through their interactions with mocked collaborators, rather than their internal states.
 The comprehensive recursive testing strategy, with clearly defined triggers, prioritization, and test subset selection, will ensure that continuous regression testing is an integral part of the development lifecycle, catching issues early and maintaining system stability.
 Every test case and phase detailed herein includes AI verifiable completion criteria, directly aligning with the AI Verifiable End Results outlined in [`docs/PRDMasterPlan.md`](docs/PRDMasterPlan.md).
-This document serves as a clear and actionable guide for human programmers and subsequent AI testing agents, ensuring that the `OpenEchoSystem.Core.xText` module is thoroughly tested and robust.
+This document serves as a clear and actionable guide for human programmers and subsequent AI testing agents, ensuring that the `ConsmicLexicon.Foundation.xText` module is thoroughly tested and robust.